Rohais Ambulance Station

 Here is a list of our upcoming training courses being held at Les Cotils Training Centre:

-- First Aid at Work Requalification on 8th March 2017
+- Emergency First Aid at Work on 11th April 2017

 Joint Services Control Centre